Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 2. Islamic Concept of Morality (GD sahab)

 #### Political System
-1. What was confusion with political system of islam ?
-2. Fundamental Concept of Political System  ?
+1. Fundamental Concept of Political System ? ()
-3. 2nd concept.(Risalat ) ?
+   1. Christianity seperates religion from Politics While islam does not.()
+      1. " "Render unto Caesar the things that are Caesar's, and unto God the things that are God's":synoptic gospel
+      2. Christian kings say divine right to rule
-4. 3rd concept .
-Islam in divine right(Khilafat)?
+   2. concept .
+Islam in no divine right(Khilafat)It is viceregency
+2. Fundamental Principles of Islamic Political System
+   1. No person,group or class can lay claim to sovereignity of the world
+   2. Allah is the Law giver and ultimate authority rests with him
+   3. An islam state must in all respects be found on the laws given by Allah through his prophets.
+3. Basic Charateristics of Islamic Political system/ Duties and Responsibilites of an Islamic State
+   1. Use(MNEMONICs)
+   2.

+4. What is confusion with political system of islam ?
+(Theocracy/Democracy)
 5. concept of Political sys in west ?
 (Cannabis in USA,Right of rule to ppl,Secularism)
-6. Popular soverignity what problem ?(Cannabis)
+   1. Popular soverignity what problem ?(Cannabis)
-7. Compare between Islam and Clerical West rule ?
+6. Compare between Islam and Clerical West rule ?
-8. How to best describe islamic political system ?
-9. How is islamic system like democracy ?
-   1. No class divison
-   2. No divine right to rule
-   3. No dictatorship
-   4. Rule of Law
-   5. Shurah Institution
-   6. Ideological state
-   7. Union of Capitalism-communism (zakat,monopolization)
-   8. Independent Judiciary
-11. Unique system of Citizenship in islam
+7. Unique system of Citizenship in islam (Non geographical But ideological)
-12. Structure of government
+8. Structure of government
     1. Executive  (Amir)
         1. Basic qualification of Amir
         2. Obligation of AMir
     2. Legislature (Shura).
 Purpose ,Elect by whom
        1. What should legistions be like ?
     3. Judicary
        1. Power from Who?
 Answerable to whom ?
        2. Jurisdiction of court ?

+9. How is islamic system like democracy ?
+   1. No class divison
+   2. No divine right to rule
+   3. No dictatorship
+   4. Rule of Law
+   5. Shurah Institution
+   6. Ideological state
+   7. Union of Capitalism-communism (zakat,monopolization)
+   8. Independent Judiciary

 #### Economic System
+- Introduction
+  - (Different types of systems in the world)Communism,Capitalism
+  - Islam provides a distinct feature.Middle way
+- Purpose of Economic System  in Islam
+  - Establish a Social welfare state
+  - Goals of Islamic System ?
+    - Begging, Immoral Activities(Sex,Prostitution),Brother Hood, Justice,Circulation wealth,welfare     society
 - Basic Features
 1. `Prohibition of Interest`
 2. `Zakat and Sadaqat` (Concentration of Weath)
 3. Concept of Sustenance in islam ?
 4. Allah ownership (Communision,capitalism,islam)
 5. Distinction between halal and haram (Deceptive Marketing)
-6. Equity not Equality
+6. Equity not Equality (Limit Economic Inequality not to much)
-7. Principle of Moderation in Materialism
+7. Principle of Moderation in Materialism(Asceticism,Materialism)
 8. Principle of Justice (Milawat,Monopoly)
-9. Economic Freedom
+9. Economic Freedom(Do what ever you want in confines of law)
-10. Hoarding
+10. Hoarding ()
 11. Concept of Social Welfare (Bait ul Maal)

 - Comparison between Capitalism, Communism and Islamic System

-- Goals of Islamic System ?
-1. Begging, Immoral Activities(Sex,Prostitution),Brother Hood, Justice,Circulation wealth,welfare society

-- Economic Resources in a System
+- Economic Resources in a Islamic System
   1. Zakat,Jizya,Fai (Tribute), Kharaj(Agriculture),Ushr(10% of Irrigated land tax,Mechandise)
   2. Who put Asher ?